acmerobotics/road-runner-docs/quickstart/tuning.md

 ## Follower PID

 Once `SplineTest` works well, you can run `FollowerPIDTuner` and tune the follower PID controllers.
 Typically only a P controller is required \(on occasion a PD is justifiable\).
 This should get the last 10% tracking accuracy.
+The goal for the FollowedPIDTuner is to have the robot driving around in a square.
+The square should remain relatively consistent over time.

 There are two follower PID controllers.
 The first is the translational PID controller, which tries to correct the position of the robot to where it is supposed to be on the path.
 The second is the heading PID controller, which tries to correct the heading of the rbot to where it is supposed to be on the path.